Taape for Tiara

 celebrate (and brag to your friends), as well as a souvenir Maui Oceanfront Event race

-paint numbers on the road are miles from the start line.
+paint numbers on the road are MOM's.
 Any

 See the Time Line